If you would like a hard copy of the Dual Credit Instructor Handbook, please contact the Office of Dual Credit.

 - JJC Email address.

-- JJC dual credit instructors are eligible for one tuition-waivered credit course per term and must complete an Academic Tuition Waiver.
+- JJC dual credit instructors are eligible for one tuition-waivered credit course per term and must complete an Academic Tuition Waiver (PDF).

 - JJC dual credit instructors are eligible to participate in professional staff development activities sponsored by JJC.